AlikornSause/Notes-on-QIN-F21-PRO/Hacks/Removing the orange state text.md

 ---

-## ✅ How to Change the Orange State Warning
+## ✅ How to remove the Orange State Warning

 ### 1. Access Your ROM Backup